19 Canadian Wilderness Facts

 8. Banff National Park's lakes are turquoise

-Banff National Park is a paradise for people who love nature, with its beautiful Rocky Mountains, massive glaciers, and bright turquoise lakes.
-The lakes get their unusual colour from glacier silt suspended in the water.
+Banff National Park is a paradise for people who love nature, with its beautiful Rocky Mountains, large glaciers, and bright turquoise lakes.
+The lakes get their unusual colour from glacial silt suspended in the water.
+See these lakes on a Canadian Rockies trip.

-Banff National Park has over 1.6 million acres of wilderness to explore, so there is something for everyone.
-It is also home to wild animals like elk, moose, and grizzly bears.
-The park is open all year and can be reached by bus, train, or car.
+Banff National Park has over 1.6 million acres of wilderness to explore and is home to wild animals, like elk, moose, and grizzly bears.
+The park is open year-round and can be reached by bus, train, or car.

 9. Canada has a version of the Loch Ness Monster